Volunteer in Uganda – Most affordable programs with IKPVA!!

 Projects in Uganda start on the 1st and 3rd Mondays of the month.
 Volunteers should arrive on Sundays.

-You can choose to volunteer from 1 to 24 weeks.
+You can choose to volunteer in Uganda from 1 to 24 weeks.

 Orientation takes place the first day in Kampala.
 The tour takes place at the project city.